 Even though prescription drugs are legal and prescribed by doctors, they can be as deadly as heroin, cocaine, or any other illegal drug.
-Prescription drug use can have serious short term and long term health effects, and can lead to addiction, overdose, and even death.
+Dangerous prescription drugs can have serious short-term and long term health effects, and can lead to addiction, overdose, and even death.

 When someone is abusing prescription drugs, it involves all or one of the following things:

 – The user does not have a prescription for the drug or drugs being taken.

 – The user is taking the drugs in ways that they are not prescribed (taking larger quantities, more frequent doses, or using them with other drugs or alcohol).

 – The user is taking the drugs for the “high” they create.

 What are some of the most commonly abused dangerous prescription drugs?

 Opioids, such as Oxycontin and Vicodin

 Depressants, like Xanax and Valium